ACE inhibitorsAngiotensin-converting enzyme inhibitors

-They also are used to treat diabetes and kidney problems.
+They are also used to treat diabetes and kidney problems.
 This can help keep your kidneys from getting worse.
-If you have these problems, ask your doctor if you should be taking these medicines.
+If you have these problems, ask your health care provider if you should be taking these medicines.

 There are many different names and brands of ACE inhibitors.
 Most work as well as another.
 Side effects may be different for different ones.

-- Tell your doctor what other medicines you are taking.
-This includes anything you bought without a prescription, diuretics (water pills), potassium pills, or herbal or dietary supplements.
+- Tell your provider what other medicines you are taking, including anything you bought without a prescription, diuretics (water pills), potassium pills, or herbal or dietary supplements.

 Side effects from ACE inhibitors are rare.

 You may have a dry cough.
 This may go away after a while.
-If it does not, tell your doctor.
-Sometimes reducing your dose helps, but sometimes your doctor will switch you to a different medication.
-Do not lower your dose without talking with your doctor first.
+If it does not, tell your provider.
+Sometimes reducing your dose helps.
+But sometimes, your provider will switch you to a different medicine.
+DO NOT lower your dose without talking with your provider first.

-You may feel dizzy or lightheaded when you start taking these medicines, or if your doctor increases your dose.
+You may feel dizzy or lightheaded when you start taking these medicines, or if your provider increases your dose.
 Standing up slowly from a chair or your bed may help.
-If you have a fainting spell, call your doctor right away.
+If you have a fainting spell, call your provider right away.